SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - "It would be unfair to judge candidates on their initial skill set without giving them a chance to improve.
 - Even in the ‘worst case’ - if a participant still does not show any significant improvement debate-wise, if the person has put in the effort and work to show up for the sessions consistently, they deserve a place in the society for the following reasons:
 - + Improvement is usually imminent.
 People improve at different rates; some people are slow learners (including myself), and some people struggle with other things outside their control.
 But the fact that these people are consistent is a good indicator of their work ethic and willingness to learn.
 - + On a principle level, we cannot dissuade people from being members of the society except for equity reasons.
-The only absolute metric that a person can be judged by is their consistency and effort into the activity, and regardless of ability, these traits must be appreciated."
+The only absolute metric by which a person can be judged is their consistency and effort in the activity; regardless of ability, these traits must be appreciated."

 ---
 ### ==Breadth wise inclusivity==